 These sessions can be specific to certain conditions such as autism or dementia or they can be practical such as first aid or moving and handling.

 Many of our sessions are aimed at providing support throughout the caring role.
 Someone new to the caring role may want to know more about their rights and what support is available while at the other end of the caring experience you may need information and advice about care homes or bereavement support.

-A full list of what we currently have planned is on our events and training section of this website.
+A full list of what we currently have planned is on our News and Events section of this website.

 We try and provide sessions that carers want and find useful so if you have an idea please do not hesitate to get in contact and let us know what you would find helpful, chances are if it helps you as a carer, it will help many more people too.